shredding/ShopwareCLI/README.md

 > Disclaimer: ShopwareCLI is a fall-out from my daily work with shopware.
 I'm not releasing it because it's yet stable
 > and it's not associated with the shopware AG.
 I'm releasing it, because I'm not comfortable with closed source.

-ShopwareCLI supports shopware 4.1 and 4.0 with zero-configuration fallbacks.
+ShopwareCLI supports shopware 4.1 and 4.0 with zero-configuration fallback.

 Installation
 ------------